noahehall/theBookOfNoah/0current/aws/0security.md

   - create an account-level analyzer in IAM Access Analyzer on a per-Region basis.
   - create users with NO ATTACHED POLICIES to incrementally test policies as youre creating them
     - once you have verified the policy, you can then force the new user to reset their password
+  - define your security groups broadly, so you dont have to manage hundreds/thousands of them per vpc
 - SOMETIMES
   - TBD
 - NEVER